-Companies interested in exploring collaborations with one of our research chairs are invited to correspond with our Director of Research, Lindsay Bowman by telephone at 1-877-554-6668.
+Companies interested in exploring collaborations with one of our research chairs are invited to reach out to our team via email or phone 506-452-2884.
 We accept inquiries from corporations across Canada and the United States.

 Please refer to the profiles of our research chairs below to discover their areas of expertise.
 Funding for industry-research collaborations under the NBIRC are determined on a project by project basis.

 Dr. Jocelyn Paré has had a long and distinguished career as a public sector scientist with Environment Canada.
 Over the years, he has published over 300 papers, 2000 more of which are a result of his work.
 His scientific specialties include nuclear magnetic resonance spectroscopy to the analysis of contaminants in air, water, soil, plant and animal tissues; from chemical reactions caused by the impact of electrons to the structure of complex biological molecules.
 He is famous for developing Microwave-Assisted Processes and is the sole inventor of ten patents and co-inventor of two more.